Investigators tread carefully at charred Tennessee explosives plant as families of 16 blast victims learn of their loss

 ATF will ensure “that if criminal activity is involved, those responsible will be held accountable, and if it was accidental, that lessons have been learned to prevent a tragedy like this from ever happening again,” Cunningham said.

+David Rausch, the director of the Tennessee Bureau of Investigation, said Sunday that family members of the victims had provided DNA samples.
+As remains are recovered from the site, investigators will perform rapid DNA tests on-site “so that we’re able to identify individuals and provide those answers to the families waiting for those answers.”

-Meanwhile, the central Tennessee community that is home to the plant is grappling with a wave of grief as 16 of their families try to make sense of the tragedy.
+Meanwhile, the central Tennessee community that is home to the plant is grappling with a wave of grief as 16 families try to make sense of the tragedy.

 “We need our communities to come together and understand that we’ve lost a lot of people.
 This don’t only affect those families, it runs deeper … this could be people that you grew up with,” Davis said.